 There is a cyclical pattern in much economic change.
 A high growth area becomes crowded, expensive, and loses appeal versus communities with lower home prices and more stable institutions.
 The role of credit unions as local economic actors is vital in both communities.

-But as others may rush to the high growth attractions, the study shows that sustainability in times of deep transition is not only possible, but critical to the time when good fortunes return.
+As other firms may rush to the high growth market attractions, the study shows that sustainability in times of deep transition is not only possible, but critical to the bringing the time closer when good fortunes return.